zeelot/minion-tasks-media/README.md

 - **uglifyjs** - required to minify the JS
 - **compass** - required to compile and minify the SCSS files into CSS files
+- **coffee** - required to compile coffee files.
+This can be installed through npm.

-The tasks have only been tested on Ubuntu servers for now and I anticipage issues on Windows systems.
+The tasks have only been tested on Ubuntu servers for now and I anticipate issues on Windows systems.
 Let me know if you test the tasks in any other OS and run into any issues.